Weebly vs. WordPress

 The Weebly blog is not well suited for professional or serious blogging.
 Luckily, Weebly allows the integration of DropInBlog, a full-fledged blogging solution.
 Unlike WordPress, DropInBlog has a modern feel and look, and unlike Weebly, it provides everything for creating awesome and professional blog posts.
 Check out How to Add a Blog to Weebly for more info.

-Not Great for Large E-commerce Projects
+Not Great for Large E-Commerce Projects

 Weebly does offer e-commerce tools like shopping cart, secure checkout, filtered product search, inventory management, shipment tracking, and more, but it’s mainly for smaller stores with modest catalogs.